iarxm/csim-man/index.md

 - Undertake each next step with speed.
 - Maintain alertness.
-- Understand when their next heat will be.
+- Understand the sequence of heats and their expected times.
-- Keep in mind they are taking the role of an athlete and are therefore committing themselves in the direction of the ideal values of an athlete.
+- Comprehend that taking on the identity of an athlete is to commit oneself to the ideal values of an athlete.

-Each athlete must return their jersey to the beach marshal bucket immediately after each heat.
-They must collect their next jersey as quickly as is possible.
-They must choose a different colour to the previous heat.
+- Return the jersey to the beach marshal bucket immediately after each heat.
+Collect the next jersey as quickly as is possible, choosing a different colour to the previous heat.

 ### Athlete Preparation